Scotland travel update | New Multi-day tours for Scotland!

 Spend another night on the Isle of Skye or nearby.

-Driving distance: 160 km / 100 miles
+Average driving distance: 160 km / 100 miles

 Today’s journey will bring you back to the Scottish mainland.
 Make sure to stop at the picturesque Eilean Donan Castle, a sight you will surely recognise from many photographs, films and TV shows.
 Drive all the way to the shores of the mysterious Loch Ness, where you can visit the Loch Ness Centre and Exhibition.
 You might also wish to take a boat tour on Loch Ness in search of its notorious and elusive monster, or go explore the nearby Urquhart Castle ruins on the shores of the loch.